{/*

 The answer may lie in an approach proposed by a startup called MetaX for using blockchain to counter advertising fraud.

 When blockchain is used, the order will be somewhat restored.
-It will bring greater transparency with all the transactions and audit trials made available to the public and verified with the common consensus.
-Blockchain being secure will also let advertisers store sensitive data securely, so that it is less susceptible to hacking.
+It will bring greater transparency, with all the transactions and audit trials made available to the public and verified with the common consensus.
+Blockchain's security will also let advertisers store sensitive data securely, making it less susceptible to hacking.

-MetaX is already into building blockchain solutions for digital advertising.
-Together with the Data and Marketing Association, it has come up with adChain.
-It is known as “the industry’s first blockchain-based solution designed to fight fraud.”
+MetaX is already developing blockchain solutions for digital advertising.
+Together with the Data and Marketing Association, it has developed adChain, which is known as “the industry’s first blockchain-based solution designed to fight fraud.”

-The solution has adChain Registry, which is a smart contract on the Ethereum blockchain that stores the domain names attributed as non-fraudulent by the ADT holders.
-They will then access a token-weighted voting mechanism via a user interface.
+The solution has an adChain Registry, a smart contract on the Ethereum blockchain that stores the domain names attributed as non-fraudulent by the ADT holders.
+The holders access a token-weighted voting mechanism via a user interface.

-Their vote will help determine whether a publisher domain is fraudulent or not.
-The only drawback is that blockchain needs to keep up with the rate of the transactions when it comes to the real-time bidding.
+Their vote will help determine whether a publisher domain is fraudulent.
+The only drawback is that blockchain needs to keep up with the rate of transactions when it comes to real-time bidding.

 4. Goodbye Ad Blockers, Hello Mining!

 Ad blockers are one of the major pain points for companies.
-But as they continue to wreak havoc on the sources of revenue for firms, Salon brought forth a solution that could lead to a win-win situation.
-It will soon provide its readers, who use ad blockers on their browsers with a different pop-up window.
+But as they continue to wreak havoc on firms' revenue sources, Salon has proposed a solution that could lead to a win-win situation.
+It will soon provide its readers, who use ad blockers on their browsers, with a different pop-up window.

-Instead of simply asking them to whitelist their site, it will ask their permission for excess computing power, which will be put to use for mining Monero, a cryptocurrency.
-It is going to ask the permission twice instead of straightaway going ahead.
+Instead of simply asking them to whitelist their site, it will ask for their permission to use excess computing power to mine Monero, a cryptocurrency.
+It will ask for permission twice instead of going ahead straightaway.

 According to Salon Media Group CEO Jordan Hoffner, “This is not a farce, we were intent on being the first media company to make this part of our monetization strategy.”